jwpinnington/APL_psa/README.md

 ### Solution architecture inputs

 #### <a name="inputs_1">
 Background documentation: Model the existing actors that suport the objective; people, processes and technologies.
-From this we can begin to determine the [stakeholders](#inputs_3)
+From this we can begin to determine the [stakeholders](#inputs_3), actors ( process and technologies ).
+The goals of the objective.
+SMART: Specific, Measurable, Action-oriented, Realistic and Timely.

+'Adzic, Gojko.
+Impact Mapping: Making a big impact with software products and projects .
+Provoking Thoughts.'

 #### <a name="inputs_2">
 Solution vision document: this is a fleshing out of the given strategy.